kamransafi/ERA5_move2/README.md

 This process adds environmental variables to each tracking location, handling:
 - Tracking data from move2 objects or data frames
-- Multiple file formats (daily, weekly, or monthly)
+- Multiple file formats (daily, weekly, or monthly batches)
 - Wind components and other variables
-- Vertical interpolation based on tracking altitude
+- Vertical interpolation based on the **altitude of the location data** as well as the **pressure level data** for the appropriate heights and based on the **geopotential height**.

 ## Key Features